Can we Trust Unreliable Voxels? Exploring 3D Semantic Occupancy Prediction under Label Noise: Conclusion

-In contrast, \textit{DPR-Occ} effectively raises the collapse threshold, maintaining a high geometric IoU of $35.03\%$ even at $90\%$ noise.
-This demonstrates an implicit stabilizing prior that preserves the scene's structural integrity and sparse semantic signals when conventional methods suffer structural collapse or minority extinction.
+In contrast, \textit{DPR-Occ} effectively raises the collapse threshold, maintaining a high geometric IoU of $35.03\%$ even at $90\%$ noise, demonstrating a stabilizing prior that preserves the scene's structural integrity and sparse semantics against baseline collapse and minority extinction.